-If you have ever watched The Perfect Storm, the seaside town of Gloucester, MA might be familiar to you.
+If you have ever watched The Perfect Storm, the seaside town of Gloucester, MA, might be familiar to you.
 Fortunately, this city is much more than a launch point for death and destruction in the sea.
-If you are looking for a fun day trip in Cape Ann on the North Shore of Massachusetts, consider the town of Gloucester!
+If you are looking for a fun day trip from the greater Boston area in Cape Ann on the North Shore of Massachusetts, consider the town of Gloucester!

 Getting To Gloucester, Massachusetts